wp-plugins/app-store-assistant/readme.txt

 == Upgrade Notice ==

-In Version 5.0 the shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
-The functionality of appStore_IDsearch has been moved to the Settings page.
-You should change the shortcode from ios_asaf_atomfeed to *asaf_atomfeed*.

-In Version 5.6 the Cacheing system has been replaced.
-It is recommended that you clear the caches before upgrading.

-In Version 6.0.6 the Image system has been replaced.
-It is recommended that you clear the caches AFTER upgrading.

-In Version 6.3.0 Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).
-THIS VERSION REQUIRES WordPress 3.6 or later!!!!!
+It is NECESSARY to rebuild the cache.
+It is RECOMMENDED to rebuild the Featured Images with this version.
+Apple has switched from LinkShare to PHG (Apply Here: http://affiliate.itunes.apple.com/apply).

-In Version 6.4.0 Deprecated the following shortcodes [ios_app, mac_app, itunes_store, ibooks_store, ios_app_elements, ios_app_list, ios_app_link, itunes_store_link, mac_app_link].
-Deprecated shortcodes are still functional in this version, but REPLACING THEM IS SUGGESTED!!!

-In Version 6.5.0 It is NECESSARY to reselect the elements to display.

-In Version 6.8.0 It is NECESSARY to rebuild the cache.

 == Note ==